anthill/6element/references/readme.md

 ## dictionary.json

-Waste categories (in French and English)
+Waste categories (in French and English).
+The `verifyWords.js` scripts checks for words that the dictionary doesn't know.

 ## synonyms.json